Mahanaga, Prince of Ruhuna

 Mahanaga was an early monarch of Sri Lanka of the Kingdom of Ruhuna in the southern region of the island.
 He is the founder of the Ruhuna.
 The Kingdom of Ruhuna was in some periods a client state loyal to the King of Anuradhapura and in some periods a country independent of it.

 Background

 The king Mutasiva had nine sons, including Devanampiya Tissa, Uttiya, Mahasiva, Mahanaga and Asela.
-After the death of Mutasiva, the eldest son Devanampiya Tissa became the king.
-According to the customs of Anuradhapura kings, Uttiya, Mahasiva and Mahanaga should have come to the throne next.
-Devanampiya Tissa's son's turn was next.
-Devanampiya Tissa's consort Ramadatta didn't like that.
-She planned to bring her son to the throne sooner, by murdering Mahanaga.
+After Mutasiva’s death, the eldest son, Devanampiya Tissa, ascended the throne.

-One day when Mahanaga was working with his men in a field, the queen sent them a basket of poisoned mangoes.
-Unfortunately Devanampiya Tissa's son ate the fruit and died.
-Prince Mahanaga thought, it's not good to be in the city, and left Anuradhapura with his family and men and migrated to Ruhuna.
+According to the customary succession of Anuradhapura kings, Uttiya, Mahasiva, and Mahanaga were next in line, followed by Devanampiya Tissa’s son.
+However, Devanampiya Tissa’s consort, Ramadatta, sought to accelerate her son’s accession and plotted to eliminate Mahanaga.
+One day, while Mahanaga was working in the fields with his men, the queen sent a basket of poisoned mangoes intended for him.
+Tragically, Devanampiya Tissa’s son consumed the fruit and died.
+Fearing for his safety, Prince Mahanaga decided it was unsafe to remain in the city.
+He departed Anuradhapura with his family and followers, eventually settling in Ruhuna.